Can All Clad Go in the Oven? – Cooking with Confidence

 All-Clad in oven

 Stainless steel lids are used in all of All-stainless Clad’s steel lines, as well as their FusionTec ceramic series.
-In addition, unlike the strong and durable cookware, the lids are significantly thinner and more prone to warping in a hot oven.
+Unlike the strong and durable cookware, the lids are significantly thinner and more prone to warping in a hot oven.

 The nonstick lines, on the other hand, all have tempered glass lids.
 A bent metal lid is one thing, but glass lids can shatter when placed in the oven.
-In my opinion, it is not worth the risk.
+In my opinion, it is not worth the risk, so do avoid this.

 Precautions to Take for Safe Usage of All-Clad Cookware in the Oven